VariableNotFound/ef6-tagwith/README.md

 ## Known issues

-* The component only supports SQL Server.
+* The component only supports SQL Server, but can be easily adapted to support another providers.